wangx404/JAV_actress_face_recognition_demo/1_clean_data/README.md

 #### Usage Description

-You can run this script like this `python face_align.py --input_dir ../data/xxx --output_dir ../data/xxx --face_detector dlibCNNFaceDetect --landmark_detector dlib68FacialLandmarkDetect --threads 8`.
+You can run this script like this `python face_align.py --input_dir ../data/xxx --output_dir ../data/xxx --face_detector dlib_cnn --landmark_detector dlib_68 --threads 8`.
 The option descriptions are shown below.

 - input_dir: input image directory

 - output_dir: output image directory

 - face_detector: whicn face detect function you want to use.
-Here, you can choose `dlibCNNFaceDetect` or `dlibFrontalFaceDetect`.
+Here, you can choose `dlib_cnn` which means 'dlibCNNFaceDetect' or `dlib` which means 'dlibFrontalFaceDetect'.
 You can see more details in the description of script `face_crop_and_size_filter`.
 The first one is prefered.

 - landmark_detector: whicn facial landmark detect function you want to use.
-Here, you can choose `dlib68FacialLandmarkDetect` or `dlib5FacialLandmarkDetect`.
+Here, you can choose `dlib_68` which means dlib68FacialLandmarkDetect or `dlib_5` which means 'dlib5FacialLandmarkDetect'.
 The first one is prefered.

 - threads: threads number.
 Using mutiple threads to process can save time.